PeterBengtson/control-tower-log-aggregator/README.md

 <img src="https://github.com/PeterBengtson/control-tower-log-aggregator/blob/main/docs-images/StateMachine.png?raw=true." width="500"/>

-Parallel processing is heavily used to optimise log processing times.
-First of all, the the main Control Tower logs are processed in parallel with the auxiliary log buckets.
+Parallel processing is used to optimise log processing times.
+First of all, the main Control Tower log bucket is processed in parallel with the auxiliary log buckets.

 The main logs are processed 10 accounts at a time, and in each account, the three main log types (CloudTrail, CloudTrail Digest, and Config) are in their turn processed in parallel.
 Thus a total of 30 main log files are processed in parallel at any given time.

-(The number of accounts processed at a time can be changed in the `combine_log_files.asl.yaml` configuration file; look for `Process Accounts:` and then `MaxConcurrency` which has a value of 10.
-It can unfortunately not be made a parameter.)
+The number of accounts processed at a time can be changed in the `combine_log_files.asl.yaml` configuration file; look for `Process Accounts` and then `MaxConcurrency` which has a value of 10.
+(It can unfortunately not be parametrised.)

+The number of auxiliary log buckets processed at a time can likewise be changed in `Process Other Logs`.

 ### Storage Classes
 This application handles storage classes and class changes in the following way: